-Most homeowners want their yard to look appealing and plant all kinds of greenery to achieve that goal, from flowers and shrubs to grass and vegetables.
-Sometimes they even might decide to plant a tree.
-However, there are a few trees that should be avoided for a variety of reasons.
-Look through the article and learn why.
+Many homeowners want their yard to look appealing and plant all kinds of greenery to achieve that goal, from flowers and shrubs to grass and vegetables.
+And sometimes they even might decide to plant a tree.
+However, there are several trees that should be avoided for a variety of reasons.
+Here is why.

-Cottonwood Trees are preferred by the many because of their charming appearance and low maintenance.
-However, their soft and shallow root system makes them prone to rot and unstable during periods of bad weather, which could lead to damage to your roof, car or garage.
+Cottonwood Trees are preferred by the many due to their charming appearance and low maintenance.
+However, their soft and shallow root system makes them prone to rot and unstable during periods of bad weather, which could damage your roof, car or garage.

-The mulberry tree doesn’t reach great heights, but it is sensitive and requires a lot of maintenance.
-It also often suffers winter or ice-related damage in cold climates and will attract plenty of pests, ranging from bagworms to sapsuckers.
-For all these reasons it should be avoided in the yard.
+Though white pine doesn’t reach great heights, it is sensitive and requires a lot of maintenance.
+It also often suffers from winter or ice-related damage in cold climates and will attract plenty of pests, ranging from bagworms to sapsuckers.
+For all these reasons it is not suitable to be planted in the yard.

-You also should avoid planting this tree in your yard because it produces vast amounts of pollen which attracts insects and pests.
-It’s not worth the extra creepy-crawlies, even though it can offer some excellent summer shade.
+You also should avoid planting this tree in your yard because it can produce vast amounts of pollen which attracts insects and pests.
+It’s not worth the extra creepy-crawlies, despite that it can offer some excellent summer shade.

 You will regret having this tree in your yard as it attracts aphids, and the secreted sap from the tree will get all over your cars and driveway, making for a sticky mess.

 Though this tree sounds sweet, it has ridiculously large surface roots.
 Such root system could damage not only your home's foundation but your lawn, pool, and any other structure nearby.
 Besides, it produces a fruit that is difficult to clean up once it hits the ground.

 Ginkgo Biloba has been used in traditional Chinese medicine for thousands of years and is known for its therapeutic properties.
 However, they're not suitable to be planted in the yard because they will grow to as much as 80 feet in height and their fruit is hard to deal with when it drops on the ground.